Skip to main content

 address contents

-Base58check (no version, with checksum) representation of the binary serialization of the address as detailes above, but without the category field (only version then hash).
+Base58check (no version, with checksum) representation of the binary serialization of the address as detailed above, but without the category field (only version then hash).

 37 (included) to 62 (included) characters 37 to 62 bytes